veriservus/memcache_object/README.markdown

 passed through the `MemcacheObject::Mash` object before storage (see below), there is additional safety in the caching while maintaining application compatibility.

+### Configuration Paramters

+The example above defined a Proxy instance as:

+    AUTHORS = MemcacheObject::Proxy.new(LOCAL_CACHE, 'AUTHORS', 1.day)

+while upon execution the log showed:

+    [DEBUG] 091201 17:38:03 :: Cache miss: MemcacheObject_Proxy_AUTHORS ({:expires_in=>1 day})

+While the first parameter to the Proxy is the Memcache instance to use, the second one partly defines the cache key and the third uses `ActiveSupport::CoreExtensions::Numeric::Time` to provide a number of seconds offset for Cache expiration.
+Seconds can be provided directly if desired.

+The Cache key, on the other hand, is quite important.
+The default behaviour if the Cache key segment is missing is to use the `object_id` of the supplied block, which will change each execution and will therefore be different on each running Mongrel or Passenger (or Thin etc etc) app server instance.
+It's advisable then to use something consistent, and if you change what is cached there, either expire the Proxy data using

+    # e.g. AUTHORS.flush_cache
+    proxy_instance.flush_cache

+or change the name of the Cache:

+    MemcacheObject::Proxy.new(LOCAL_CACHE, 'AUTHORS_20091201', 1.day)

+This name is not used outside the class so can be anything you want anyway, but it's good to have something human readable for parsing logs etc. Note that the complete cache key is namespaced with the `MemcacheObject_Proxy_` prefix so will not collide with other manually managed cache data.

 ## Utility Classes and Methods